helthe/Chronos/README.md

 ## Credits

-This component was created to fill the need for managing recurring jobs in PHP.
-The initial inspiration for this component was to have a [Whenever](https://github.com/javan/whenever) equivalent in PHP.
+Chronos was created to fill the need for managing recurring jobs in PHP.
+The initial inspiration for it was to have a [Whenever](https://github.com/javan/whenever) equivalent in PHP.

 The CRON expression parser was initially based on the [parser](https://github.com/mtdowling/cron-expression) built by Michael Dowling.